-The results were mixed, showing that mobile devices may be an option for certain types of tests, but that there are certain parameters that should be taken note of.
-For example, cognitive-ability tests performed similarly across various devices, but are more effective if they’re not timed, are multimedia in nature and, don’t require much reading comprehension.
+The results of the study were mixed, showing that mobile devices may be an option for certain types of tests, but that there are certain parameters that should be taken note of.
+For example, cognitive ability tests performed similarly across various devices, but are more effective if they’re not timed, are multimedia in nature and, don’t require much reading comprehension.

 Despite the promise shown by mobile assessments, there were certain differences with some tests taken on various platforms.
 With the SJT in particular, results for applicants on mobiles were lower than for test takers on other devices.
 The reason is not clear, but it may be due to the excessive scrolling and different reading needs of mobile devices.